sara-nl/spiderdocs/source/Pages/getting_help.rst

 I cannot login after adding/changing my ssh keys
 ================================================

-If you added or changed your SSH key on the `SURFsara portal <https://portal.surfsara.nl/>`_, access to the login node may not be immediately possible.
+If you added or changed your SSH key on the `SURF portal <https://portal.cua.surf.nl/>`_, access to the login node may not be immediately possible.
 It can take *up to 15 minutes* to be able to login to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`.
 In case that it takes longer time, please contact us at :ref:`helpdesk <helpdesk>`.